CGATOxford/CGATPipelines/doc/PipelineReports.rst

 	 }

-   The benefit of using :file:`pipeline.ini` is that when a report is published :doc:`modules.Pipeline` is aware of the links and will update the file URLs to web URLs.
+   The benefit of using :file:`pipeline.ini` is that when a report is published :doc:`pipelinemodules.Pipeline` is aware of the links and will update the file URLs to web URLs.

 This will link to three other reports.
 The three reports are